thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ## Step 5.
 Share data with Customers {#step-7-assign-device-and-dashboard-to-customer}

 ThingsBoard supports multi-tenancy, allowing you to securely share devices and dashboards with different customers while keeping their data isolated.
-Each customer user must be able to see only the devices and dashboards assigned to their customer and must not have access to devices, dashboards, or any other data belonging to another customer.
+Each customer user can see only the devices and dashboards assigned to their customer and cannot access devices, dashboards, or any other data belonging to another customer.

 In this step, you will:
 - create a Customer and a Customer User